HELVE/H_OVERVIEW/README.md

 6 Omega (Ω) | [Reset] | **Initiate wipe and burn mode.** <br> In case of mission failure reassess and readapt before starting anew.
 Take in everything you learned on the way.

 ## Agency Source Code
-Note: It is easy to create content when you are living the content.
-The truth costs you nothing, the lies mean effort.
-Show your truth.

 * DIVE INTO THE CHAOS, COME OUT ENLIGHTENED.
 * ENDLESSLY OPTIMIZE ENLIGHTENMENT INTO ORDER.